hzeller/rpi-rgb-led-matrix/README.md

 Limitations
 -----------
-If you are using the Adafruit Hat in the default configuration, then we can't make use of the PWM hardware (which only outputs to a particular pin), so you'll see random brightness glitches.
+If you are using the Adafruit HAT/Bonnet in the default configuration, then we can't make use of the PWM hardware (which only outputs to a particular pin), so you'll see random brightness glitches.
 I strongly suggest to do the aforementioned hardware mod.